wjburton/personal_website/content/post/intrepretable_model_log_part2/index.md

 *Parch vs Survived* <br>

-Similarly to SibSp, the Chi-Squared test shows there is a significant difference in survival among these levels, but there is no clear trend or obvious reason as to why this could be happening.
+Similarly to SibSp, the Chi-Squared test shows there is a significant difference in survivability these levels, but there is no clear trend or obvious reason as to why this could be happening.
 <pre class="r"><code>parch_tbl &lt;- table(df$Survived, df$Parch)
 chisq.test(parch_tbl)</code></pre>
 <pre><code>##  Pearson's Chi-squared test